 Molly Donahue is an educator and nature enthusiast from West Marin.
 She has been exploring these hills since she was a child and now loves to adventure and bird with her husband, Larry Nigro.
 She is a certified California Naturalist and participated in the Marin County Bird Breeding Atlas.
 Sharing, learning, and exploring our natural world is one of her greatest joys.

-Daniel Edelstein is a freelance Consulting Biologist and Certified Wildlife Biologist Asc. who has led birding tours for more than 25 years and presented public birding presentations in more than 20 states, including an upcoming week-long San Francisco State University “Birding By Ear In The Sierra.”
+Daniel Edelstein is a freelance Consulting Biologist and Certified Wildlife Biologist, Asc. who has led birding tours for more than 25 years and presented public birding presentations in more than 20 states, including an upcoming June 14-19, 2026, San Francisco State University “Birding by Ear in the Sierra.”
 Daniel’s website — warblerwatch.com — hosts several birding handouts (via the “Birding Links” pulldown menu), and his warbler-centric blog — warblerwatch.blogspot.com — has hosted warbler articles and photo quizzes since 2007.
 He has also taught diverse adult birding classes since 2003 at Merritt College in Oakland, CA, and for Point Reyes National Seashore Association, Marin Audubon, and Golden Gate Bird Alliance.

 Theresa Harlan is the director of the Alliance for Felix Cove, an Indigenous women-led organization that works to rematriate, protect, and restore her family’s 19th-century Tamal ko (Coast Miwok Tomales Bay) home and ancestral lands at Point Reyes National Seashore.
 The Alliance aims to re-indigenize the ancestral homelands of the Felix Family—the last Tomalko family to live on the western shores of Tomales Bay at Felix Cove, known as Laird’s Landing.
 Listen to the podcast "Coming Home to the Cove: A Story of Memory, Family and Stolen Land."